iterative/dvc.org/public/static/docs/command-reference/push.md

 ## Examples

 For using the `dvc push` command, a remote storage must be defined.
-(See `dvc remote`.)
+(See `dvc remote add`.)
 For an existing <abbr>project</abbr>, remotes are usually already set up and you can use `dvc remote list` to check them.
-Just to remind how it is done and set a context for the example, let's define an SSH remote with the `dvc remote add` command:
+To remember how it's done, and set a context for the example, let's define a default SSH remote:

 ```dvc
 $ dvc remote add r1 ssh://_username_@_host_/path/to/dvc/cache/directory